JoseBarrios/api-mturk/README.md

 //Amazon Mechanical Turk limits the velocity of requests.
 //Normally, if you exceed the limit you will receive a
 //503 Service Unavailable error.
-As of v2.0, our API automatically
+As of v2.0, our interface
-//throttles your requests to 3 per second.

-var pageNum = 1;
+//automatically throttles your requests to 3 per second. var pageNum = 1;
 var ITERATIONS = 30;
 for(var i=0; i < ITERATIONS; i++){
-    api.req('SearchHITs', { PageSize: 100, PageNumber: pageNum }).then(function(response){
+    //These requests will be queued and executed at a rate of 3 per second api.req('SearchHITs', { PageSize: 100, PageNumber: pageNum }).then(function(response){
         var currPage = Number(response.SearchHITsResponse.SearchHITsResult[0].PageNumber);
         if(currPage === ITERATIONS){ done(); }
     }).catch(done);
     pageNum++;

 }